SimoneAncona/xparse/README.md

 There are 4 flags:
 - `b` for **b**oundary: that flag allows you to not specify spaces between different terminals and terminals, rule references and other rules or terminals and rule references.
 - `B` for **b**oundary: same as `b` with the difference that `B` guarantees that there is at least 1 space of gap.
 > NOTE: you cannot specify both `b` and `B` flags.
-The `b` flag doesn't work between constant terminals and references whose regular expression also includes the constant terminal
+The `b` flag doesn't work between constant terminals and references whose regular expression also includes the constant terminal.
 - `i` for case-**i**nsesitive: all constant terminals are case insensitive.
 - `I` for case-**i**nsesitive: all characters of a constant terminal are lower case or upper case, not a mix.
-> NOTE: you cannot specify both `i` and `I` flags
+> NOTE: you cannot specify both `i` and `I` flags.

 Example:
 ```json